artefactual-labs/AIPscan/README.md

 docker-composer down --volumes
 ```

+## Tools

+The `tools` directory contains scripts that can be run by developers and system
+adminsitrators.

+#### Test data generator

+The test data generator, `tools/generate-test-data`, tool populates
+AIPscan's databse with randomly generated example data.

+### Running tools

+These should be run using the same system user and virtual environment that
+AIPscan is running under.

+Here's how you would run the `generate-test-data` tool, for example:

+    $ cd <path to AIPscan base directory>
+    $ sudo -u <AIPscan system user> /bin/bash
+    $ source <path to AIPscan virtual environment>/bin/activate
+    $ ./tools/generate-test-data.py

 # Usage

 * Ensure that the Flask Server, RabbitMQ server, and Celery worker queue are up and running.